j0ono0/py_webdata/README.md

 # py_webdata
-Practice retrieve data from the internet using Python and some general programming practice.
+The outcome of this project is to retrieve data from the internet using Python.
+The reasons for doing the project are:
+* Practice some Python programming
+* Tryout retrieving data from the internet with Python
+* Learn to use GitHub